Adelaide Street Circuit: Supercars

-During Adelaide's era hosting the Australian Grand Prix, the circuit hosted annual non-championship races for the Australian Touring Car Championship.
+During Adelaide's era hosting the Australian Grand Prix, the circuit hosted annual non-championship races for the Group A and later Group 3A touring cars.

-From 1999 until 2020, the track hosted an annual Supercars race, the Adelaide 500, (in most years a 2 x 250 km race) on a shorter, 3.219 km variant of the track.
+From 1999 until 2020, the track hosted the Adelaide 500 for Supercars, in most years a 2 x 250 km race) on a shorter, 3.219 km variant of the track.
 The event became one of the most acclaimed on the Supercars calendar, and is the only event added to the Supercars Hall of Fame.
-The event returned in 2022.
+The event returned in 2022 but as the last event of the year, having previously usually been the opening event.